ims-systems-00/ims-kb/docs/intro.md

 Log in to the system using your **superadmin** login details and navigate to `Our iMS` from the `Sidebar` which is on the left side of the screen.

-After navigating to `Our iMS`, you will find 5 tabs on the screen there.
-On `Business Function` create your first business function with information appropriate to the function you are creating.
-A business function is effectively one of the departments within your organisation that would need access to the iMS System.
+After clicking on `Our iMS`, you will find 5 buttons on the drop-down that opens there.
+Click on `Business Units` then navigate to the `Create a function` tab to create your first business function.

+Here you will find two drop-down menus - the first being `Access type` and the second is `Access policy`.

+**Access Type** defines the type of business function you are creating, of which there are `Internal` and `External` types.

+**Access Policy** allows you to pick what features the business function is granted access to.

+For now, you can either choose between one of the two premade policies or create your own
+- iMS Business Function
+- iMS Compliance Body

 Once you have successfully created your first business function, proceed to the next step.

-Keep in mind that the `Head of Service` will be sent an email with their login details, please use a real email address.
-They will automatically be granted access to the iMS System and their actions will be logged under their name.
-Please visit the [Permissions][] page for more information about the difference between a `Superadmin` and `HoS`. *HoS here means Head of Service*

 ## Add job roles to the team